omid29sarei/General-Image-Classifier/README.md

 you have to install them either throuh pip command or directly through conda

 # HOW TO USE
-1- navigate to cloned project
+1- navigate to cloned project \n
 2- train.py is used for training the model
 3- predict.py is used to predict the image and the top 5 category names 4- utilities.py is used in order to structure the code base. all the functions can be found in this file